mangerhofer/startup/README.md

 this is a modification through github

-this is a second modification on github
+this is a second modification on github and VS